Nolte: Joe Biden's 'Four Crises' Deliberately Ignore Rising Crime and Left-Wing Riots

 How can Biden be America’s president, how can he be everyone’s president if he refuses to condemn or even acknowledge his ideological brethren who have spent months launching paramilitary-style terrorist attacks against police stations, court houses, residential neighborhoods, and innocent bystanders?

-What about the mind-boggling rise in violent crime, which is a direct result of Democrat Party’s — the party Biden is now the leader of — jihad of lies against law enforcement, against the very idea of law and order?2020 Democratic National Convention / YouTube
+What about the mind-boggling rise in violent crime, which is a direct result of the Democrat Party’s — the party Biden is now the leader of — jihad of lies against law enforcement, against the very idea of law and order?2020 Democratic National Convention / YouTube

 Biden choosing to ignore this unprecedented carnage — and it is unprecedented — is not the only signal he’s sending that he approves of it.
 There’s also that fact he included “the compelling call for racial justice” as one of his four crises.